wayne-guo-super/OpenGL_showcase/README.md

 # About
-This project is a showcase created for the 3GC3 [Computer Graphics] course.
+This project is a showcase created for the 3GC3 [Computer Graphics](https://www.opengl.org) course.
-It utilizes **OpenGL** and **C++** to generate models, set up ambient/directional lighting, and implement animation visual effects.
+It utilizes **OpenGL** and **C++** to generate models, set up ambient and directional lighting, and implement animated visual effects.

 # Features
 - Procedural model generation
 - Object placement and transformation
 - Ambient and directional lighting
 - Real-time rendering with OpenGL
-- Basic user interactions (if applicable)
+- Basic user interactions (where applicable)
-- Objects animation
+- Object animations

 # Images
 ### Scene Preview